-- B. The "Fit for 55" package includes substantial modifications to align the EU emissions rights system with the emissions reduction objectives of the European Green Deal, including the introduction of the Carbon Border Adjustment Mechanism (CBAM) that seeks to reduce the import into the EU of highly polluting goods, in terms of CO2 emissions, through a tax on the own resources of the EU Budget.
-At the same time, the scope of emissions trading (EU ETS) is extended to maritime transport and a new ETS has been created for emissions associated with buildings and land transport. - C. Transport is a key sector in the European Green Deal as it is responsible for 25% of the EU's total GHG emissions, and where cars are the main pollutants (61% of total road transport emissions of the Union).
-Thus, from 2027, road transport will be part of the EU-ETS, and new objectives have been established to reduce CO2 emissions for passenger cars and vans 13 with a view to situating road transport on the path to achieving zero mobility emission in 2050.
-For the aviation sector which was part of the EU-ETS although traditionally benefited from free allocations of emission rights new measures have been adopted to expand its coverage beyond intra-European flights; moreover, the minimum required percentage of use of sustainable aviation fuels has been increased.
-Finally, the maritime transport sector, in addition to becoming part of the EU-ETS from 2024, will also have to increase its use of alternative fuels. - D. Forests as natural carbon sinks are an indispensable factor in the fight against climate change14.
+- C. Transport is a key sector in the European Green Deal as it is responsible for 25% of the EU's total GHG emissions, and cars are the main pollutants (61% of total road transport emissions of the Union).
+Thus, from 2027, road transport will be part of the EU-ETS, and new objectives have been established to reduce CO2 emissions for passenger cars and vans10 with a view to situating road transport on the path to achieving zero mobility emission in 2050.
+For the aviation sector -which was part of the EU-ETS although traditionally benefited from free allocations of emission rights- new measures have been adopted to expand its coverage beyond intra-European flights; moreover, the minimum required percentage use of sustainable aviation fuels has been increased.
+Finally, the maritime transport sector, in addition to becoming part of the EU-ETS from 2024, will also have to increase its use of alternative fuels. - D. Forests as natural carbon sinks are an indispensable factor in the fight against climate change11.
 For this reason, the EU has approved (in March 2023) regulations to regulate land use and the forestry sector with the aim of increasing EU carbon sinks by 15% by 2030. - E. In a complementary manner, other key areas of intervention of the European Green Deal are: the "EU Biodiversity Strategy", the "Farm to Fork Strategy", the "Action Plan for the Circular Economy to 2030", and the "Green Deal Industrial Plan" to accelerate the transition towards climate neutrality of European industry.
 It also highlights community legislation (currently under negotiation in the European Parliament and the EU Council) to achieve a zero-emissions industry in strategic clean technologies (Net Zero Industry Act).

 To accompany the impact and cost of these measures and initiatives of the European Green Deal, new tools have been created to provide financial and technical support to the companies, workers and regions most affected by the green transition.
 Among them, the Just Transition Fund (created in June 2021, with 19.2 billion euros) and the Social Climate Fund (to be established between 2026 and 2032, with 86 billion euros from the sale of emission rights) stand out.
-These funds will make it possible to provide financial aid to households, micro-enterprises, transporters, and regions most affected by the extension of the EU-ETS to new sectors (land transport and buildings), finance investments for the de-carbonization of transport and the energetic improvement of buildings; they will also help to combat energy poverty.
+These funds will make it possible to provide financial aid to households, microenterprises, transporters, and the regions most affected by the extension of the EU-ETS to new sectors (land transport and buildings), and to finance investments for the de-carbonisation of transport and the energetic improvement of buildings; they will also help to combat energy poverty.